• Skip to primary navigation

 Notes

-Storage: Homemade bagels will stay fresh for up to 5 days in an airtight container in the fridge, or for up to 2 months in the freezer.
+Storage: Homemade bagels will stay fresh for up to 5 days in an airtight container in the fridge, or up to 2 months in the freezer.

 Did you make this recipe?